barclaysteven/node-js-poc/README.md

 # node-js-poc
-proof of concept for learning node.js
+Proof of concept for learning node.js